alessfm/University-Projects/README.md

 Use CSS to modify the website [CSS Zen Garden](http://www.csszengarden.com) with creativity.

 ### Avaliação
-Use JS to fix a record player and save Christmas, here it goes the [Link](https://codepen.io/11-alexs/pen/MWjrRMy).
-The credits from HTMl and CSS files, all goes to [Mitali](https://code.sololearn.com/WueOp7TSMqV5/#html)
+Use JS to fix a record player and save Christmas!
+Here it goes the live [link](https://codepen.io/11-alexs/pen/MWjrRMy).
+The credits for the HTML and CSS files, goes to [Mitali](https://code.sololearn.com/WueOp7TSMqV5/#html)

 PS.: Codepen doesn't let me add the songs or the pictures, but you can check all files here on [GitHub](https://github.com/11-AleXS/University-Projects/tree/master/DESENVOLVIMENTO-WEB-FRONT-END/Vitrola-natalina-em-JS)